yetulaxman/linux-2/_tutorials/nextflow_tutorial.md

 - [(Bonus) Converting a bioconda package into singularity image](#bonus-converting-a-bioconda-package-into-singularity-image)

 ## Set up your work environment for tutorials on Puhti
 This hands-on tutorial uses Puhti supercomputer for executing Nextflow scripts for interactive and batch jobs.
-One therefore needs to have either a training or user account at CSC for using Puhti supercomputer.
+One therefore needs to have either a training or user account at CSC to access Puhti.

 Login to Puhti using `ssh` command followed by making a work directory named `nextflow_tutorial` on *scratch* drive as shown below: